RASST: Retrieval-Augmented Simultaneous Speech Translation: Experimental Setups

 \subsection{Baselines}

-\paragraph{Offline ST} This baseline translates using the full speech context rather than incrementally, serving as an approximate upper bound on translation quality.
-We use Qwen3-Omni-30B-A3B-Instruct to translate the full talks from the ACL 60/60 dev set, which fit within the model's context window, and apply the same decoding parameters as \method.
+\paragraph{Offline} We use Qwen3-Omni-30B-A3B-Instruct to translate pre-segmented speech utterances offline, with the same decoding parameters as \method.
+This serves as an upper bound on translation quality.

+\paragraph{Offline + GT Terms} We extend the \textbf{Offline} baseline by adding the ground-truth terms appearing in each utterance to the prompt in a manner similar to \citet{gong24b_interspeech}, helping the model handle terminology correctly.
+This serves as an upper bound on terminology translation accuracy.

-\paragraph{InfiniSST (\method Without Retrieval)} InfiniSST~\citep{ouyang-etal-2025-infinisst} is a strong SST system for unbounded speech and achieved top performance in the low-latency track at IWSLT 2025~\citep{ouyang-etal-2025-cmus,agostinelli-etal-2025-findings}.
-To obtain a retrieval-free baseline, we train InfiniSST on the same data and with the same Speech LLM, but remove all terminologies from the input; this setting can be viewed as \method without retrieval.
+\paragraph{InfiniSST} InfiniSST~\citep{ouyang-etal-2025-infinisst} is a strong SST baseline for simultaneous translation of unbounded speech and achieved top performance in the low-latency track at IWSLT 2025~\citep{ouyang-etal-2025-cmus,agostinelli-etal-2025-findings}.
+We train InfiniSST on the same data and with the same Speech LLM as \method, but remove all terminology input $G_i$.
+This setting can be viewed as \method without retrieval.